by Brian Tomasik

 This point would not be relevant if only one or maybe two of the flow-through effects dominates all the others.
-That seems unlikely to me, though it's more plausible for lives saved than for dung-beetle papers, where most of the flow-through effects come from the indirect contributions toward scientific training, methodology, and transferable insights.
+That seems unlikely to me, though it's more plausible for lives saved than for dung-beetle papers, since for dung-beetle papers, most of the flow-through effects come from the indirect contributions toward scientific training, methodology, and transferable insights.
 (Of course, these effects are not necessarily positive.
 Faster science might pose more of a risk than a benefit to the future.)

-Health charities between First World and Third World may differ by more than 100 times in direct impact as measured by lives saved or DALYs averted, but the ultimate impacts will differ less than this, because (a) First World people contribute more to world GDP on average and (b) the memes of First World society matter more than those in the Third World, inasmuch as artificial general intelligence will be shaped by First World cultures.
-Note that I'm personally uncertain of the sign of GDP growth on the far future, and the sign of saving First World lives on society's culture isn't completely obvious either.
-But whether positive or negative, these impacts are more positive or negative per person in the First World.
-That said, I still think it's better to support Third World charity, in part because this helps expand people's moral circle of compassion.
+Health charities between the developed world and the developing world may differ by more than 100 times in direct impact as measured by lives saved or DALYs averted, but the ultimate impacts will differ less than this, because (a) developed-world people contribute more to world GDP on average and (b) the memes of developed-world society have more impact than those in the developing world, inasmuch as the developed world exports a lot of culture, and artificial general intelligence will probably be shaped mostly by developed-world individuals.
+Note that I'm personally uncertain of the sign of GDP growth on the far future, and the sign of saving developed-world lives on society's culture isn't completely obvious either.
+But whether positive or negative, these impacts are more positive or negative per person in the developed world.
+That said, I still think it's better to support developing-world charities, in part because this helps expand people's moral circle of compassion.
 I'm just pointing out that the gap is not as stark as it may seem when examining only direct effects on individual lives in the short run.